analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/nanodac_console/nanodac_console.rst

 Analog Devices nanoDAC+® products are low power, single-channel, 16-/14-/12-bit buffered voltage output DACs.
 This page gives an overview of using the nanodac+® firmware example with SDP-K1 EVAL board, interfacing with various EVAL boards supporting nanodac+ family devices.
 The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers layer.
-It supports STM32 and Mbed Platforms.
+It supports STM32 Platform.

    .. image:: /source/console/software_layers.jpg
       :width: 200